CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 9 - Solar Eclipses.md

 ```math
 \sin(f) = \frac{K + k}{G} \tag{9.10}
 ```
-For the right diagram (the umbral cone), the vertex of the cone is below the fundamental plane.
+For the right diagram (the umbral cone), the vertex of the cone is below the parallel plane (total eclipse).
 Regardless, we can see that $SV - MV = G$ and thus:
 ```math
 \sin(f) = \frac{K - k}{G} \tag{9.11}
 ```